spm/spm-docs/docs/tutorials/fmri/block/preprocessing/slice_timing.md

     Slice timing has been shown to reliably increase sensitivity and statistical power without adverse effects, particularly for studies with longer TRs (>2s; [Sladky et al., 2011](https://doi.org/10.1016/j.neuroimage.2011.06.078)).
 However, it is important to remember that slice timing is an interpolation method, which means it modifies the original data.
 As a general rule in imaging analysis, interpolation should be avoided unless necessary.
 In the case of slice timing, there is a risk of artifacts from one volume being propagated to other volumes in the time series,  which can be particularly problematic for data with large amounts of motion.

     An alternative to slice timing for task fMRI is the use of a *temporal derivative*, i.e. additional regressors in the first-level model which can shift the model in time to get the best fit.
-This avoids modyfying the original data and has an additional benefit of accounting for variations in the HRF.
-Temporal derivative can be particularly useful for studies with shorter TRs (≤2s), where slice timining issues are not as problematic.
+This avoids modifying the original data and has an additional benefit of accounting for variations in the HRF.
+Temporal derivatives can be particularly useful for studies with shorter TRs (≤2s), where slice timining issues are not as problematic.

     For a thorough overview of issues related to slice timing in fMRI, see the SPM book: